11/5/2024

 Chief Operating Officer

-Yeah raw material right now for the fourth quarter is is largely stable as we look at things today but obviously that can change and you know I think a lot will depend upon where you know fundamental energy dynamics are at as we go into 2025.
+Yeah, raw material right now for the fourth quarter is largely stable as we look at things today, but obviously that can change.
+And I think a lot will depend upon where fundamental energy dynamics are at as we go into 2025.
 So we'll continue to remain flexible.
-You know one of the the elements that we're focused on here at your end is reducing raw material inventory as well as finished goods inventory which will give us the ability to be flexible depending on what happens with raws next year.
+One of the elements that we're focused on here at your end is reducing raw material inventory as well as finished goods inventory. which will give us the ability to be flexible depending on what happens with ROS next year.

 speaker